-&lt;sup>1 Morrissey PE.
+1 Morrissey PE.
 The case for kidney donation before end-of-life care.
-The American journal of bioethics: AJOB.
+The American journal of bioethics : AJOB.
 2012;12(6):1-8.

-- (1) IDD might be applicable to an individual with devastating neurologic injury that is considered irreversible and who is not brain dead.
-The individual would be unable to participate in medical decision-making; therefore decisions about organ donation would be made by a surrogate or might be addressed by the potential donor's advanced directive.
-The work group decided to refer to this specific type of organ donation as follows: Live Donation prior to Planned Withdrawal of Life Sustaining Medical Treatment or Support from a Neurodevastated Patient to replace IDD.
-For this proposed new white paper, the work group decided to use the shorthand phrase "live donation prior to planned withdrawal" or LD-PPW.
-This document will limit its focus to LD-PPW. - (2) IDD might also be applied to a patient who has capacity for medical-decision making, is dependent on life-support, has decided not to accept further life support and indicates the desire to donate organs prior to foregoing life support and death.
+(2) IDD might also be applied to a patient who has capacity for medical-decision making, is dependent on lifesupport, has decided not to accept further life support and indicates the desire to donate organs prior to foregoing life support and death.
 In such cases, no surrogate decision making is needed.
-An example of this case might be an individual with high cervical spinal cord injury.
+An example of this case might be an individual with high cervical spinal cord injury2.
 This report will not address that scenario, but the Ethics Committee plans to provide guidance on this issue in the future.